zongruxie4/godev/README.md

 ## 📖 **Quick Start Example**

-After running `golite`, you'll have a working full-stack app.
+After running `tinywasm`, you'll have a working full-stack app.
 Here's what the default setup looks like:

 ### Backend (`web/server.go`)
 ```go